Chemaclass/php-best-practices/README.md

 * [Immutability](/technical-skills/immutability.md)

 > It makes the code more predictable and straightforward.
-So we can be sure that our data are truths.

 * [Meaningful Names](/technical-skills/meaningful-names.md)